Printlab Autodesk

 Understand the Toolkit

 The next step is to identify an end user to design for and there are 2 options to do this.
 The first and most effective way is to find an end user in your local community.
 Remember that you should be able to communicate with this person regularly, whether this be online or in-person and ideally, they’d be able to test your prototypes and provide constructive feedback to help you reach a final solution that fits their needs.
 Take a look at some of the ideas below, which highlight a range of places you might find meaningful design challenges.
+Then go ahead and find your end user!

 Icon of a family of 4.